lemonlabs/slidingdebugmenu/README.md

 -------------------------

 Currently the library is only distributed through Maven central repository.
-It also depends on [SlidingMenu][3] which is not distributed through maven, so you have to include it as a local AAR library.
-To do that, create a `libs` folder in your project, copy the [AAR][10] to it and include a `flatDir` repository to your `build.gradle`.

 Gradle:

     repositories {
         mavenCentral()
-        flatDir { dirs 'libs' }
     }

     dependencies {
         compile 'co.lemonlabs:slidingdebugmenu:0.1.0'
-        compile 'com.jeremyfeinstein:slidingmenu:1.3.0@aar'
     }

 Maven: